liborsold/fuNEGF/README.md

         \end{cases}
 $$

-Impurity can be added to the on-site energy as
+Impurity potential $U$ can be added to the on-site energy as

 $$
 \hat{H}=\left[